mozilla-ai/lumigator/docs/source/get-started/suggested-models.md

 You can do this through the API, using one of Lumigator jobs: `/jobs/annotate`.

-Under the hood, this will launch an inference job with the reference model for summarization (Bart, described above).
+Under the hood, this will launch an inference job with the reference model for summarization (BART, described above).